 We will place library or faculty-owned materials on limited loan at Atkins Library.
 Students request these materials at the Circulation Desk on the first floor and you may choose a loan period of 1 hour, 3 hours, 1 day, 3 days or 1 week.

 We can scan library-owned or faculty–owned materials and make them accessible to your students via our ERes system 24/7.
 We can also place various document files on your electronic reserve list.
 Our system also allows us to provide stable links to Atkins Library electronic holdings on your Course Reserves list.

 We can place streaming audio files into your Course Reserve list.
-Please contact Carol Bellamy, Collections Desk Supervisor.
+Please contact Carol Bellamy, Patron Services Coordinator.

 We can work with you to place electronic links and materials into your Moodle classroom.
-Please contact Carol Bellamy, Collections Desk Supervisor.
+Please contact Carol Bellamy, Patron Services Coordinator.